scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 A maximum number of 7 page numbers are shown at the bottom of a page of search results, but the user can select pages outwith these 7 by choosing the … (ellipsis) symbol.

 An option to select ‘previous’ page appears to the left of the 7 numbers and an option to select ‘next’ page on the right.
-The current page number always appears in the URL, e.g. https://www.mygov.scot/search/?q=brexit&cat=sitesearch&page=2
+The current page number always appears in the URL, for example https://www.mygov.scot/search/?q=brexit&cat=sitesearch&page=2

 On a mobile, a ‘Load more’ button is shown instead of a list of page numbers.